 Like I’ve said, there are other trails around this area that are said to not be as exciting, but it’s an option to check out.
 But there is a town nearby that you can check out.

-And by the way, if you like scenic bridges like this, I would recommend you check out my article on High Steel Bridge which I explored while in Washington State.
-It is far higher than this one, and also very scenic (but more remote).
+And by the way, if you like scenic train bridges (trestles) like this, I would recommend you check out my article on High Steel Bridge which I explored while in Washington State and the Gold Stream Trestle in Vancouver Island too.

 If you’re willing to drive for about another hour north, you will hit the Catskill Mountains, which for me are a place I visit over and over again and I have found these 5 locations in the Catskill Mountains to be the most beautiful (although I still have to explore many more in this region!).